Rguernica/Portfolio-/final_project_RosanaGuernica.md

 ## The Data

 This project uses the Cincinnati Police Department's Call for Service dataset.
+The department's CFS data is captured by the City of Cincinnati's Computer Aided Dispatch (CAD) system.
+This system records all calls for service and their dispatch information.
+Officers who answer a call update the system to reflect on-scene findings.

 This dataset is updated daily and is publicly accessible.
 It can be acccessed on the [Cincinnati's Police Data Initiatve webpage](https://data.cincinnati-oh.gov/Safety/PDI-Police-Data-Initiative-Police-Calls-for-Servic/gexm-h6bt).
+In compliance with privacy laws, the dataset has been anonymized and redacted.

 I'll be using the dataset to analyze and visualize the following